 Download a comprehensive hands-on curriculum called “Investigating the Oak Community.”
 It is packed with excellent lessons that can extend your classroom connection to the out of doors while integrating science, social studies, and language arts: click here.

-Opening the World Through Nature Journaling – A Junior Naturalist Training Program (Grade 6 and above)- Curriculum Connections
+Opening the World Through Nature Journaling – A Junior Naturalist Training Program (Grade 6)- Curriculum Connections

 Nature Journaling offers an interdisciplinary combination of art, science, writing and observation.